open/close all folders

 - One Eldar Farseer model for Warhammer 40,000 has one worn over his robe.

 - The (female) samurai in Disgaea wear a sarashi, hakama, uwagi, and geta.
 Also Yukimaru, though being a ninja she most likely wears it for more practical reasons.

 - The character customization parts of SoulCalibur III and IV allow you to equip a female character with a sarashi.

 - Female Ronin (Bushido) characters in Etrian Odyssey wear what looks almost like a standard miko outfit... with the top open to show a sarashi underneath.
 Male Ronin, meanwhile, are Walking Shirtless Scenes.

-- In the World of Warcraft Auchenai Crypts, the male monks are running around bare-chested; the female monks are wearing what appear to be sarashi of the chest-wrap variety.
+- Auchenai Crypts, the male monks are running around bare-chested; the female monks are wearing what appear to be sarashi of the chest-wrap variety.
 Yeah.